 This document is entirely composed of requirements.
-In addition to the requirements specified in this development process, the EMO is instructed to clarify, expand, and extend this process by creating a set of Eclipse project development guidelines to advance the creation, evolution, promotion, and support of the Eclipse Platform and to cultivate both an open source community and an ecosystem of complementary products and services.
+In addition to the requirements specified in this development process, the EMO is instructed to clarify, expand, and extend this process by creating a set of development guidelines to advance the creation, evolution, promotion, and support of the open source projects; and to cultivate both a community and an ecosystem of complementary products and services.